petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/using-widget-pages/configuring-widgets/setting-widget-scopes.md

 1. Save the configuration and publish the change.

 That's all it takes to change the scope for a particular widget.
-By setting the scope to the current page, you can add as many of these widgets to a Site as you want, provided they are all added to separate pages.
+By setting the scope to the current page, you can add as many of these widgets to a site as you want, provided they are all added to separate pages.

 Once you've created a new scope for widgets, a button (![Scope drop-down icon](../../../../images/icon-cog.png)) with a drop-down menu appears in the *Content & Data* menu for you to select which scope to manage content for.
 You can choose the default scope or any new scopes you created for your widgets.
 Your selection changes the content that appears when you manage each type.